FGMEMBERS/Boeing314/ReadmeBoeing314A-jbsim.txt

 Example
 -------
 KSFO - PHNL, 2080 NM :
-- at 0h10 zulu (afternoon), takeoff at full load (5171 gallons), heading 237 deg.
+- at 0h00 zulu (afternoon), takeoff at full load (5171 gallons), heading 237 deg.
-- average wind 270 deg 15 kt, speed 110 kt indicated, 39 gallons/h.
+- average wind 270 deg 15 kt.
-- cruise starts at 9000 ft, +1000 ft every 5 h, to reach 12000 ft before arrival.
+- cruise starts at 9000 ft 102 kt indicated, +1000 ft + 5 kt every 5 h,
+  to reach 12000 ft 117 kt before arrival.
-- after 18h00, lands in the morning with 2300 gallons or 18 h.
+- after 16h00, lands in the morning with 1750 gallons, or 8 h :
+  130 kt average ground speed (112 kt average indicated), at 53 gallons / h.

 At 160 kt indicated, the cruise will last 2080 NM / 166 kt = 12.5 h.
-And the remaining fuel will be 5171 - 12.5 x 4 x 71 gallons/h = 1600 gallons or 5h30.
+And the remaining fuel will be 5171 - 12.5 x 4 x 72 gallons/h = 1570 gallons or 5h30.

 JSBSim